Master of Urban & Regional Planning (MURP)

 Mark R. Hafen MURP Diversity Scholarship

-Named after (and established by) retired MURP Program Director Dr. Mark Hafen, this scholarship provides support to graduate students in USF's MURP program, with preference given to diverse students from historically underrepresented or marginalized groups.
-The $1,000 scholarship is awarded annually to a deserving planning student of merit.
-The application, process, and deadline will be announced via email to current students only.
+Named after (and established by) the former MURP Program Director Dr. Mark Hafen, this scholarship provides support to graduate students in the MURP program, with preference given to diverse students from historically underrepresented or marginalized groups.
+The $1,000 scholarship is awarded annually to one deserving planning student of merit who submits a personal statement describing how their background and/or experiences can contribute to our program's goal of expanding opportunities to historically underrepresented, economically disadvantaged, and marginalized communities.
+The application process and deadlines are announced via email to current students only.

 Mark Bentley APA Sun Coast Section Scholarship

-Named after (and established by) Mark Bentley—one of the state’s top land use lawyers and a long-time supporter of local professional planning development activities in partnership with the Sun Coast section of APA Florida.
-This scholarship will provide support to emerging planners in USF's MURP program!
-The $1,000 scholarship is awarded annually to a deserving planning student of merit.
-The application, process, and deadline will be announced via email to current students only.
+Named after (and established by) Mark Bentley—one of the state's top land use lawyers and a long-time supporter of local professional planning development activities in partnership with the Sun Coast Section of APA Florida—this scholarship provides support to emerging planners in the MURP program.
+The $1,000 scholarship is awarded annually to one deserving planning student of merit who submits a personal statement describing why they chose planning as a career path, how their planning education will be applied to their career goals, and their accomplishments in planning-related activities and/or within the MURP program.
+The application process and deadlines are announced via email to current students only.

 James E. Blanton III Veterans Scholarship

-In memory of James E. Blanton III, this scholarship is awarded to graduate student veterans who honorably served in a branch of the U.S. military (Army, Navy, Air Force, Space Force, Marine Corps, Coast Guard) or the National Guard.
-The $1,000 scholarship is awarded annually to a full-time MURP student who submits a personal statement relating how their military service has led them to pursue a graduate degree in public service.
-The application, process, and deadline is announced via email to current students only.
+In memory of James E. Blanton III, this scholarship provides support to MPA and MURP graduate student veterans who honorably served in a branch of the U.S. military (Army, Navy, Air Force, Space Force, Marine Corps, Coast Guard) or the National Guard.
+The $1,000 scholarship is awarded annually to up to two deserving students who submit a personal statement relating how their military service has led them to pursue a graduate degree in public service.
+The application process and deadlines are announced via email to current students only.

 USF Sources for Graduate Funding